pandorabots-admin/docs/building-bots/tutorial-building-bots-on-the-pandorabots-platform.md

 _Note: A number of features on the Deployment Page require entry of a valid credit card to access.
 Your card will only be billed for usage that isn't covered by the _[_Free Tier_](/faq.md#pricing)_, which provides for unlimited Sandbox usage and up to 1,000 interactions / month. _

-#### The Clubhouse
+#### The Internal Bot Directory

-The Deploy Page provides an option to publish your bot to **The Clubhouse**, which will make your bot available to chat with other platform users.
-In the Clubhouse, accessible via the left nav, you can also chat with other bots whose botmasters have chosen to make their works-in-progress visible.
+The Deploy Page provides an option to publish your bot to **The Internal Bot Directory**, which will make your bot available to chat with other platform users.
+In the Directory, accessible via the left nav, you can also chat with other bots whose botmasters have chosen to make their works-in-progress visible.
 This is a great way to collect chatlogs from other platform users to leverage for improving your bot prior to making it public, and to pay back the favor by chatting with their bots as well.

 ---